JasonF0410/IC_Contest/README.md

 # IC_Contest
- The ic_contest problem I had praticed
+ There are some ic_contest problems I had praticed